navunni/navunni.github.io/README.md

 # Navaneeth Unnikrishnan
-My Personal Website
+My Website

 nav.unnikrishnan@nyu.edu

-I'm currently a freshman in NYU's class of 2026 majoring in Human-Computer Interaction, Behavioral Economics, and Philosophy.
+I'm a sophomore in NYU's class of 2026, majoring in an interdisciplinary Concentration of Data Science, Economics, & Philosophy.
-Please contact me at the email above.
+Please get in touch with me at the email above.